 Garantia's Internal Audit is arranged as part of the Taaleri Group's Internal Audit.
 The Internal Audit services for the Taaleri Group and therefore also for Garantia are procured from external service providers as an outsourced service.
-This ensures the independence and objectivity of the audit function.
-In 2016 the service was provided by PricewaterhouseCoopers Oy.
+This ensures the independence and objectivity of the audit function, and also that the persons responsible for the Internal Audit function are not responsible for any other functions.
+In 2017 and 2016 the service was provided by PricewaterhouseCoopers Oy.

-The Board of Taaleri Plc approves the audit plan of the Taaleri Group's Internal Audit, which also includes the audit plan of Garantia's Internal Audit that is prepared in cooperation with Garantia's Board of Directors.
+The Board of Taaleri Plc approves the audit plan of the Taaleri Group's Internal Audit annually, which includes the long-term (three years) and short-term (one year) audit plans and Garantia's Internal Audit plan that is prepared in cooperation with Garantia's Board of Directors.
 Internal Audit's plans are based on the key operational risks identified by Garantia and its management and the Group and its management, on key functions and processes, and the principles of internal control and risk management.